 Michigan Compiled Laws Section 129.91 (Public Act 20 of 1943, as amended) authorizes local governmental units to make deposits and invest in the accounts of federally insured banks, credit unions, and savings and loan associations that have offices in Michigan.
 The law also allows investments outside the state of Michigan when fully insured.
-The Authority is allowed to invest in bonds, securities, and other direct obligations of the United States or any agency or instrumentality of the United States; repurchase agreements; bankers' acceptances of United States banks; commercial paper rated within the two highest classifications, which matures not more than 270 days after the date of purchase; obligations of the State of Michigan or its political subdivisions, which are rated as investment grade; and mutual funds composed of investment vehicles that are legal for direct investment by local units of government in Michigan.
+The Authority is allowed to invest in bonds, securities, and other direct obligations of the United States or any agency or instrumentality of the United States; repurchase agreements; bankers' acceptances of United States banks; commercial paper rated within the two highest classifications that matures not more than 270 days after the date of purchase; obligations of the State of Michigan or its political subdivisions that are rated as investment grade; and mutual funds composed of investment vehicles that are legal for direct investment by local units of government in Michigan.

-The Authority's deposits are managed by Oakland County and deposited into the County's pooled cash account.
-Oakland County's pooled cash account only uses federal and state-chartered banks and savings institutions that are members of the FDIC and have a location in the state of Michigan.
+The Authority's deposits are managed by the County and deposited into the County's pooled cash account.
+The County's pooled cash account only uses federal and state-chartered banks and savings institutions that are members of the Federal Deposit Insurance Corporation (FDIC) and have a location in the state of Michigan.
 All deposits and investments in the pool are held in the County's name and tax ID number.

-The Authority's cash and investments are subject to several types of risk, which are examined in more detail below:
+The Authority's cash and investments are subject to custodial credit risk, which is examined in more detail below: